 - This eligibility does not apply to current active duty service members and their dependents.

 - What is a Certificate of Eligibility?
-The Certificate of Eligibility verifies the student’s eligibility for VA educational benefits. example-certificate-of-eligibility.pdf
+The Certificate of Eligibility verifies the student’s eligibility for VA educational benefits.
+Review this example of a Certificate of Eligibility.

 - School starts after my third year of discharge; will I still qualify under the Choice Act?
 Unfortunately, students must enter an institution of higher education in Washington before the three-year period is over.
 “Enter” refers to the first day of the term, not the admissions application date.

 - Can a student obtain residency if they are not a U.S. Citizen, Permanent Resident, DACA status approved, or qualifying visa holder?
 If so, how?

 Students who do not meet the qualifying classification status may be able to obtain residency/in-state tuition through the Washington Higher Education Residency Affidavit (RCW 28B.15.012(e)).
 To qualify, students must obtain a high school diploma, or its equivalent, and have lived in Washington for at least one calendar year (12 months) immediately prior to their first term at the college determining residency.

 - I have DACA status, can I apply for residency?